UK’s new temperature record of 40.3C confirmed by Met Office - NewsBreak

 Only half the area within a 100m radius should be formed of man-made surfaces.

-In a climate unaffected by human-induced climate change, it would be virtually impossible for temperatures in the UK to reach 40CMark McCarthy, Met Office
+In a climate unaffected by human-induced climate change, it would be virtually impossible for temperatures in the UK to reach 40C

 Dr Mark McCarthy, of the National Climate Information Centre, said: “Verification of these record-breaking temperatures confirms what we’ve been saying in the last week, that the UK exceeded 40C for the first time as part of a widespread and intense heatwave.